- November 20, 2015

 "The Consuming Shadow" is a survival horror game with roguelike elements.
 You play as a paranormal investigator, trying to stop an ancient evil from consuming the world.
 Battle cultists, monsters, and sanity-draining shadows in this challenging and intense game.
 With procedurally generated levels and tons of items to find, each playthrough is different and full of replayability.

-- gameplay129 mentions Positive Neutral Negative
+- gameplay140 mentions Positive Neutral Negative

-“Gameplay is a bit of a pain in the ass, especially just as you start out or switch to a higher level, but the 'procedurally-generated investigation on a time-crunch' aspect is surprisingly addictive, with an excellent setting and decent atmosphere.”
+“Gameplay is a bit of a pain in the ***, especially just as you start out or switch to a higher level, but the 'procedurally-generated investigation on a time-crunch' aspect is surprisingly addictive, with an excellent setting and decent atmosphere.”

 “I wouldn't recommend it for free, let alone any price, because the gameplay is very poorly implemented and actively punishes you for trying to use the mechanics that are established in the game.”

-“The main gameplay is the dungeons which you are in so often that you would not be initially forgiven for thinking these would get repetitive, but the constant threat of death or insanity, using the excellently implemented insanity mechanic, keeps the stakes up and stops any dungeon sequence from being boring.”
+“The main gameplay is the dungeons which you are in so often that you would not be initially forgiven for thinking these would get repetitive, but the constant threat of death or insanity, using the gameplay shifting and excellently implemented insanity mechanic, keeps the stakes up and stops any dungeon sequence from being boring.”

 The Consuming Shadow Review – A Welcome Trip Into the Dark Abyss